smitpi/PSGalleryReport/README.md

 This is a report of the top 25 module contributors to the PowerShell Gallery.
 The list *excludes* major vendors such as Microsoft and VMware.
 The exclusion criteria is admittedly arbitrary and subjective.
 The goal is to highlight individual contributions to the PowerShell Gallery.

+The end of the list is essentially by chance.
+If there are 3 contributors with the same number of contributions at the end of the list, the contributor included in the list is essentially random.
+I am not intentionally slighting anyone.

 ### [Tag List](taglist.txt)

 This is a simple text list of unique tags found in the PowerShell Gallery.
 All tags have been converted to lower case, but that should have no affect on using the tag.